J. R. Ramirez

 J. R. Ramirez is a Cuban-American actor.
 He is best known for his series regular role of Detective Jared Vasquez on the NBC/Netflix series Manifest.
-Prior, he was a series regular as Julio on the Starz series Power and as Oscar Arocho on the Netflix/Marvel Studios series Jessica Jones.
+Prior, he was a series regular as Julio on the Starz series Power and as Oscar Arocho on the Netflix / Marvel Television series Jessica Jones.
 Ramirez also played Ted Grant / Wildcat in a recurring role in the third season of Arrow.

 Early life

 Ramirez was born in Matanzas, Cuba.
 When he was a baby, his family moved to the United States and he was raised in Tampa, Florida.
+He attended Tampa Catholic High School and graduated in 1999.

 Career

-Ramirez played a recurring character on the first season of Power before being promoted to a regular cast member in the second season.
+Ramirez played recurring character Julio on the first season of Power before being promoted to a regular cast member in the second season.
 He followed up by having a recurring appearance as Ted Grant / Wildcat on the third season of Arrow, before joining the second season of Jessica Jones as Oscar Arocho.
 In February 2018, Ramirez was cast as Detective Jared Vasquez in the NBC series Manifest.